keu/docs/astro/add-user.md

 description: Add or remove users in the Cloud UI.
 ---

 As a Workspace Admin or Organization Owner, you can add new team members to Astro and grant them user roles with permissions for specific actions across your Organization.
-Workspace Admins can remove users from a Workspace, but Organization Owners need to contact [Astronomer support](https://support.astronomer.io) to remove users from an Organization.
+Workspace Admins can remove users from a Workspace, and Organization Owners can remove users from an Organization.

 ## Prerequisites

 - To add or remove Organization users, you need Organization Owner permissions.
 - To add or remove Workspace users, you need Workspace Admin permissions for that Workspace.
 The user must also already be a part of the Organization that hosts the Workspace.
+- To remove a user from an Organization, one or more Organization Owners must be assigned to the Organization.
+If you're the only Organization Owner for your Organization, you'll need to assign another Organization Owner before removing yourself from the Organization.

 For more information on user roles, see [Manage user permissions on Astro](user-permissions.md).
 ## Add a user to an Organization